-Click the Adapter Information button in the screen above, you will see the adapter information, and it contains general information about the wireless network adapter and the Network Driver Interface Specification (NDIS) driver.
+The Adapter Information contains general information about the wireless network adapter and the Network Driver Interface Specification (NDIS) driver.
 Access the adapter information from the Diagnostics tab.

-- Card Name The name of the wireless network adapter. - MAC Address The MAC address of the wireless network adapter. - Driver - The driver name and path of the wireless network adapter driver. - > Driver Version - The version of the wireless network adapter driver. - > Driver Date - The creation date of the wireless network adapter driver. - Client Name The name of the client computer.
+- Card Name The name of the wireless network adapter. - MAC Address - The MAC address of the wireless network adapter. - Driver - The driver name and path of the wireless network adapter driver. - Driver Version - The version of the wireless network adapter driver. - Driver Date - The creation date of the wireless network adapter driver. \triangleright - Client Name The name of the client computer.

-3.3.2 Check Receive and Transmit Statistical Information
+3.3.2 Check Receiving and Transmitting Statistical Information

-The Advanced Statistics show receiving and transmitting statistical information for the following receiving and transmitting diagnostics for frames received by or transmitted to the wireless network adapter.
+The Advanced Statistics shows (in Figure 3-13) receiving and transmitting statistical information for the following receiving and transmitting diagnostics for frames received by or transmitted to the wireless network adapter.